 Protests flared after the city first installed open toilets in Makhaza, believing it had struck an agreement with the community that each shack could have a toilet if residents paid for enclosures.

 The city intended providing the prescribed national government norm of one toilet per five households in an informal settlement, but the community apparently requested a toilet for each household.
+Some residents erected enclosures, but others could not afford this, according to the league.

 The city eventually erected enclosures around all the remaining toilets, but these have been torn down twice during protests. – Sapa